boneofthesword/learngit/readme.txt

-Git is a very good thing
+Git is a very bad thing
-git is free software but i dont konw how to use
+git is free software but i  konw how to use